 The U.S. and international community also missed an opportunity in the early days following the invasion.
 The United States and United Nations largely ignored the need to rapidly deploy police and rule of law advisors to stabilize what was, at least at that moment, a post-conflict country.
 This was opposite to the approach taken in Kosovo just a few years prior.
-Instead, the United States implemented a "light footprint" strategy of maintaining a small troop presence, with the international community following suit.
-With the U.S. focused on pursuing al-Qaeda and its Taliban sponsors, senior Afghan government officials seized the opportunity to reestablish a police force beholden only to them, at the expense of the Afghan people.
+Instead, the United States implemented a "light footprint" strategy of maintaining a small troop presence, and the international community followed suit.
+With the U.S. focused on pursuing al-Qaeda and its Taliban sponsors, senior Afghan government officials seized the opportunity to reestablish a police force beholden only to them.